MarekZhang/CS-Reading-Notes/Front-End/The-Road-to-learn-React.md

 # The Road to learn React

 - JS in JSX
-    - don't make the mistake of using index of the item in the array;  when. the list changes its order, React will have a hard time to identify the items properly
+    - don’t make the mistake of using index of the item in the array; when. the list changes its order, React will have a hard time to identify the items properly

         ```jsx
         // don't do this